-Visitors to Banff National Park often wonder if the 181-mile drive to Jasper National Park is worth it?
-Not only is the 3 hour Banff to Jasper drive worth your time, but it has also been named time and time again as Canada’s most spectacular road.
+Visitors to Banff National Park often wonder if the 181-mile drive to Jasper National Park is worth it.
+Not only is the three-hour Banff to Jasper drive worth your time, but it has also been named time and time again as Canada’s most spectacular road.

 Visitors who road trip on the Icefields Parkway are treated to incredible views, close-up animal sightings, and a stop at the renowned Athabasca glacier.
 Wondering what you should see and do on the way?
 Our Canadian Rockies road trip takes you on the unique and unforgettable Banff to Jasper drive – with plenty of adventure on the way.

-Banff to Jasper Drive Day 1: Begin in Banff National Park
+Banff to Jasper Drive Stop 1: Begin in Banff National Park

 Start exploring at one of Banff’s most loved trails, Johnston Canyon.
 A fairly easy hike that is open year-round and accessible to most fitness levels.
 Hike to the lower falls to experience being in the canyon itself and continue to the upper falls to see a stunning 40-meter waterfall.